Skip to content

 Environmental security: a key element of Ukraine’s national policy

-Palestine and Lebanon face severe environmental damage from military operations.
-In Gaza, water contamination, destroyed wastewater plants, and toxic debris threaten public health and food security.
-In Lebanon, fires, oil spills, asbestos, and white phosphorus contamination have devastated ecosystems and agricultural land.
+At the same time, Palestine and Lebanon contend with severe environmental damage caused by military operations.
+In Gaza, water contamination, destroyed treatment facilities and toxic debris threaten public health and food security.
+In Lebanon, fires, oil spills, asbestos and contamination by white phosphorus have damaged ecosystems and agricultural land.

-Legal frameworks exist but remain weakly implemented.
-Palestinian and Lebanese laws recognize environmental protection as a public safety issue, yet enforcement and institutional capacity are limited.
-The Middle East case shows that declarative laws are insufficient without monitoring systems, funding, and integration into security policy.
+While legal frameworks exist, their implementation is weak.
+Palestinian and Lebanese legislation recognizes environmental protection as a matter of public safety, but enforcement and institutional capacity remain limited.
+The Middle Eastern example shows that declarative laws are insufficient without monitoring systems, funding and integration into security policy.

 Support UWEC Work Group

-For Ukraine, these lessons highlight the need to embed environmental security into defense, diplomacy, and recovery strategies.
-Israeli practices in climate-defense assessments, precision agriculture, and monitoring technologies provide scalable models for wartime and post-war resilience.
+For Ukraine, these lessons highlight the need to integrate environmental security into defense, diplomacy and recovery strategies.
+Israeli practices relating to climate risk assessment for defense, precision agriculture, and environmental monitoring technologies provide scalable models for resilience during war and the post-war period.

 Recent posts: